-- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - What is the minimum share of investments in transitional and enabling activities?
+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.

 While the Subfund has sustainable investment as its objective, it does not currently commit to investing in any "environmentally sustainable investment" within the meaning of Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment (the "EU Taxonomy").
 Accordingly, it should be noted that the Subfund does not take into account the EU criteria for environmentally sustainable economic activities within the meaning of the EU Taxonomy and its portfolio alignment with the EU Taxonomy is not calculated.